Can I Be A Sponsor Of The Tour?

 At Coe Memorial Park, in addition to the 2 bathrooms in the building, there are 2 additional Porta Potties adjacent to the property towards the back entrance of the Bank of America.
 Out on the courses, you will find Porta Potties at each rest stop.

-We have enjoyed the support of 2 local bike shops throughout the entire history of the Tour of the Litchfield Hills.
+We have enjoyed the support of 2 local bike shops throughout the entire history of The Tour of the Litchfield Hills.
 Both are present early in the morning at Coe Memorial Park for any last-minute tuneups/unexpected crises.
 In addition, the SAG drivers have some basic repair tools and are prepared to help you with tire flats or other minor repairs.

 Once you have completed your ride, please plan on hanging around the venue at Coe Memorial Park.
 We are well supported by our food service vendor and you will find hotdogs, pasta, pizza, salad, a selection of beverages and electrolyte drinks in addition to water and gourmet potato chips.
 We strive to have a fun celebratory atmosphere and enjoy the support of our DJ, Jacques Williams, who donates his time for the entire day for which we are very grateful.

 Navigation files for most GPS bike computers: If you click on the Maps/Cue Sheets tab, you’ll find a link to the downloadable navigation files.
-Please read the “Read Me” file you will find there to help you choose what file to download.